-Gemfields has released its updated ‘G-Factor for Natural Resources’ figures for the year ending 31 December 2025, offering key insights into how revenues from natural resource extraction are shared with host governments.
+Gemfields has released its updated ‘G-Factor for Natural Resources’ figures for the year ending 31 December 2025, offering key insights into how the company shares revenues from natural resource extraction with host governments.
 The announcement highlights contributions from its Kagem emerald mine in Zambia and Montepuez Ruby Mining operation in Mozambique, reinforcing the company’s commitment to transparency and accountability in the global coloured gemstone sector.

 Quick Summary